 At the time of her disappearance, Regina stood 5 feet 7 inches tall and weighed 130 pounds.
 She had brown hair, brown eyes, and a medium complexion.
 Both of her ears are pierced.
 Her nickname is “Gina.”
 She would 58-years-old at the time of this publication.

-Anyone with information about this mysterious missing person case is urged to contact the East Moline Police Department at (309) 752-1542 or their local authorities.
+Anyone with information about this case is urged to contact the East Moline Police Department at (309) 752-1542 or their local authorities.

-Please share this story about Regina McCorkle to reignite the discussion regarding her missing person case.
+Please share this story about Regina McCorkle to reignite the investigation into her case.
 She is our sister and her life matters.